We protect better what we know

 An increasingly cleaner fleet

-We go above and beyond environmental regulations in force (the MARPOL convention for the prevention of pollution from ships and the Polar Code for example) by studying the ways that help us minimise our impact on the places we visit and of our obligations both towards them and towards the people who live there.
-Thanks to our efforts, our ships have all been awarded the international “Clean Ship” label, which certifies that we have reduced our environmental impact.
+We go above and beyond environmental regulations in force (for example, the MARPOL convention for the prevention of pollution from ships and the Polar Code) by studying ways to help us minimise our impact on the places we visit and of our obligations both towards them and towards the people who live there.
+Thanks to our efforts, all PONANT ships have been awarded the international “Clean Ship” label, which certifies that we have reduced our environmental impact.

 A vigorous policy of drastic reduction in the use of fuel oil for ship operations